-To identify and assess material risks from cybersecurity threats, our enterprise risk management program considers cybersecurity threat risks alongside other company risks as part of our overall risk assessment process.
+To identify and assess material risks from cybersecurity threats, our enterprise risk management program considers cybersecurity risks alongside other company risks as part of our overall risk assessment process.
 Our enterprise risk professionals collaborate with subject matter specialists, as necessary, to gather insights for identifying and assessing material cybersecurity risks, their severity, and potential mitigation strategies.
 We employ various tools and services for such purposes, including network, cloud and endpoint monitoring, vulnerability assessments, penetration testing, and tabletop exercises.
-We also have a cybersecurity risk assessment process, which helps identify our cybersecurity threat risks by considering certain industry standards as well as by engaging third parties to assess the security posture of our information security program.
+We also have a cybersecurity risk assessment process, which surfaces cybersecurity risks by measuring our posture against industry standards and engaging third parties to assess our information security program.